 But of course it is not a new way of baking our loaves; it's how it has been done for thousands of years.

-The real bread revolution has been spawned, in part, because of the sheer tastelessness of the commercial loaf; it will fill a gaping hole in the belly but without jams, jellies and ham it’s so dull.
-More important though it induces a high blood-glucose response if you are insulin resistant; that researchers have just confirmed is indeed associated with a greater risk of coronary heart disease[1].
-And at this time of succumbing to C19 should you be infected.
+The real bread revolution has been spawned, in part because of the sheer tastelessness of the commercial loaf; it will briefly fill a gaping hole in the belly but without peanut-butter, jellies and ham it is so dull.
+More important though it induces a high blood glucose response if you are insulin resistant; and that's nearly 50% of people eating typical grocery store food.

 You are unlikely to find 100 percent real flour on the supermarket shelves; unless you have an uncle in the milling business it's a vain hope.